-All forms of academic dishonesty including cheating, fabrication and falsification, plagiarism, misrepresentation to avoid academic work etc. will be dealt according to the rules of Disciplinary Procedures of the Student Code of Conduct of UNL.
+All forms of academic dishonesty including cheating, fabrication and falsification, plagiarism, using artificial intelligence to complete coursework, misrepresentation to avoid academic work etc. will be dealt according to the rules of Disciplinary Procedures of the Student Code of Conduct of UNL.